lambertal1/git-assignment/README.md

 I do not know what I am doing, I hope this works.
 I think that this is working
-The network graph is really screwed up so we'll see if it works It has put the "bug-fix-experimental" branch in the middle instead of the outside like the example imageIt has put the "bug-fix-experimental" branch in the middle instead of the outside like the example image
-I cannot believe that this worked and that it has flipped back arround to looking like the example
+The network graph is really screwed up so we'll see if it works It has put the "bug-fix-experimental" branch in the middle instead of the outside like the example image I cannot believe that this worked and that it has flipped back arround to looking like the example It worked 100%